ColinIndieDev/CPLibrary/README.md

 > Start drawing and choose a draw mode (which activates the corresponding shader)

 `void EndDrawing();`
-> End drawing (Unbind the current active shader)
+> End drawing (unbind the current active shader)

 ### Input
 `bool IsKeyDown(int key);`
 > Return if corresponding key from the keyboard is held down

 `bool IsKeyUp(int key);`
-> Reurn if correspoinding key is up
+> Return if correspoinding key is up

 `bool IsKeyPressedOnce(int key);`
 > Return if key is pressed (once)